Human Movement Habits for Your Best Healthspan

 Healthspan = Quality of Life

 As a Doctor of Physical Therapy and a Human Movement Specialist, my focus is to help you achieve optimal human movement and function.
 There is growing evidence to support the lifestyle changes necessary to achieve your best Healthspan.
-Living longer is a goal, but living longer with a high quality of life and activity level is the goal.
+Living longer is a goal, but living longer with a high quality of life and activity level (by making these lifestyle changes) is the prize.

-Activity and exercise are essential for implementing these 7 healthy habits.
-Healthy eating & hydration, regular activity & exercise, quality sleep, stress management, keeping a healthy weight, fostering your social network, avoiding smoking & minimizing alcohol consumption and exposure to other toxins.
-Hopefully this sounds reasonable and achievable.
+Activity and exercise are essential for implementing these 7 healthy habit: healthy eating & hydration, regular activity & exercise, quality sleep, stress management, keeping a healthy weight, fostering your social network, avoiding smoking & minimizing alcohol consumption and exposure to other toxins.
+Hopefully this sounds reasonable and achievable to you.
 And with support from your Docctor of Physical Therapy, your primary care physician, your family, friends and co-workers, you can do it!

 My best to you as you Move for Health,